 You can also read: Short Questions and Answers-Ledger

-Ledger is called the king of all books of accounts
+Why is Ledger called the king of all Books of Accounts

 Ledger is the king of all books.
 Once the transaction has been identified, it is first recorded in the Journal Book, and then the transaction is transferred to Ledger by classification.